Welcome to Animals in Ontario.

-Predators such as beavers, otters, mink, fox and wolf, waterfowl, etc., are found here, and large mammals like polar bears and moose are also found here.
+Predators such as beavers, otters, mink, fox and wolf, waterfowl, etc., are found here.
+And you cannot possibly miss the large mammals like polar bears and moose are also found here.

 Click below to jump to any section on animals in Ontario: